 Bluehost is touted to be one of the best hosting companies out there, and for good reason.
 I chose them because they are known to deliver quality service for a very competitive price.

 There are some who would argue that Bluehost is not really that good, but for the kind of pricing that they offer, I would disagree.
 The early days of blogging are tough and getting traffic is painful.
-You won’t expect a profitable blog so early into it, so I think Bluehost services are just perfect for that point in time.
+You won’t expect a profitable blog so early into it, so I think Bluehost is just perfect for that point in time of your journey.

 Why choose Bluehost?

 - they are recommended by WordPress for years now

 - they have a stable, tried & tested, reliable service

 - they have good site security

 - most competitive prices on the market